 Interested in stage management?
-Register for ENG 296 (fall) or ENG 297 (spring), or come to auditions and sign up for a stage management interview.
+Register for ENGL 296 (fall) or ENGL 297 (spring), or come to auditions and sign up for a stage management interview.

 All productions are worth a minimum of four academic (English) credits for cast members, assistant directors, and stage managers.

 Information about auditions for the One-Act New Play Festival can be found on our One Acts page.
 For information on participating/competing in URPerforming! (a talent contest similar to America's Got Talent) see our URPerforming page.